ECO2

 Entry Guidelines

-The best preparation for this course is to study Level 1 Economics and gain the L1 NCEA Numeracy requirements.
+The best preparation for this course is to study Level 1 Commerce and gain the L1 NCEA Numeracy requirements.
 Entry without meeting this can be discussed with the Teacher in Charge or Head of Faculty.

 Contributions and Equipment/Stationery